Social Media Marketing Requires a Meaningful Investment

 If you are an entrepreneur today, and not using social media to promote your business, you are missing out on a huge opportunity.
 But, contrary to what most people preach, it isn’t entirely free.
 Most social media outlets don’t require a subscription charge, but they certainly require an investment – in people, in technology, your reputation, and your time.

-There are hundreds of consultants out there who will take your money for guidance in this area, but I recommend that you start with some free resources on the Internet, or one of the many recent books on this topic.
+There are hundreds of consultants out there who will take your money for guidance in this area, but I recommend that you start with some free resources online or one of the many recent books on this topic.
 One I just read, “How to Make Money with Social Media” by Jamie Turner and Reshma Shah, Ph.D., hits all the right points from my perspective:

 - There are risks as well as benefits.
 As with many startup activities, you only have one chance for a great first impression.
 You can jump into social media with a poor brand definition, poorly focused content, unrealistic expectations of customer service, or be killed by malware or viruses.

 - Assess social media relevance to your product or service.
 If your business is industrial B2B products, social media should be low on your list.
 Spend your time and money on other platforms.
 If you are selling to consumers, especially younger ones, your business won’t survive without an effective social media presence.

 - Attracting key stakeholders requires sensitivity.
 For some customers and many investors, a heavy focus on social networks and viral marketing may be a negative rather than a positive.
 A balance of conventional and social communication and marketing is always advised.

 - Pick the right platform for your business.
 Within each of the platform categories defined above, there is a right one and a wrong one for your audience.
 For example, LinkedIn is attuned to business professionals, Facebook is dominated by the social and upwardly mobile crowd, and MySpace is for tweens and creative types.